 |Duty Cycle||MIG: 30% at 90A

 TIG: 30% at 110A

 |Spool Gun Support||❌||✅|

 |Spot Weld Timer||❌||✅|

 |Ability to weld every process out of the box||❌||✅|

 Forney is well known for its affordable, quality, entry-level machines.
 If you decide to go with the Forney Easy Weld 140 MP, you’ll most likely be satisfied.

-But, I’d encourage you to consider the Eastwood MP140i.
-Even if you don’t need to weld aluminum, you can get all of the consumables, a TIG torch, and a 3-year warranty for just a few dollars more.
+But I’d encourage you to consider the Eastwood MP140i.
+Even if you don’t need to weld aluminum, you can get all the consumables, a TIG torch, and a 3-year warranty for just a few more.

 Plus, with these inexpensive machines, the warranty matters a lot.
 Forney offers a 1-year warranty because that’s how long they are confident their unit will last.
 So, it’s a good idea to get the welder with three times the warranty.